inBeat/inbeat-website/content/top-influencers/tiktok/beauty/russia/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Russia In 2022
+title: Top 10 Beauty TikTok Influencers In Russia In 2023
 description: >-
-  Find top beauty TikTok influencers in Russia in 2022.
-Most popular hashtags: #beauty #makeup #look.
+  Find top beauty TikTok influencers in Russia in 2023.
+Most popular hashtags: #beauty #makeup #love.
 platform: TikTok
-hits: 63
+hits: 58
-text_top: Analyze the best TikTok accounts on inBeat.
+text_top: See the most popular TikTok profiles on inBeat.
-text_bottom: inBeat holds 63 TikTok influencers like this in Russia for you to work with.
+text_bottom: Our platform aggregates 58 TikTok influencers like this in Russia for you to collaborate.
 profiles:
   - username: "av.coleman"
     fullname: >-